 In areas where we support a relatively low number of projects with relatively high investment volumes, we implement financial instruments in an economically efficient manner directly without financial intermediaries.
-We use this investment model, in line with the EIB's ex-ante analysis and SIH's investment strategy, to support infrastructure projects.
-Examples include the mezzanine financing for the Zero Bypass Limited consortium for the D4/R7 PPP project, and the loan to ŽSR (Slovak Rail) for a diagnostic vehicle project.
-We also use the direct investment model, in line with the EIB's ex-ante analysis and SIH's investment strategy, for venture capital financing of innovative enterprises.
-We have supported several highly-innovative Slovak companies in this way, whose names and products are known worldwide.
-We undertake direct investments in companies using a co-investment model, ie we may only invest if there is co-investment by an independent private investor.
+We use this investment model, in line with the EIB's ex-ante and SIH's investment strategy, to support infrastructure projects.
+Examples include capital or quasi-venture capital financing for innovative businesses and energy efficiency of buildings.
+We have supported the D4/R7 PPP project, and the loan to ŽSR (Slovak Rail) for a diagnostic vehicle project, several highly-innovative Slovak companies in this way, whose names and products are known worldwide.